dask/governance/governance.md

 Code of Conduct) and not other technical reasons (e.g. we have different viewpoints on project direction) or personal reasons (e.g. they belong to a competitor's organization).
-We ask that a majority of owners respond for quorum, and that those votes come from people employed/associated to at least three institutions.
+We ask that a majority of owners respond for quorum, and that those votes come from people employed/associated with at least three institutions.